©2019 340B Health. Unauthorized copying is expressly prohibited.

 Medicaid Best Price: For a single source drug or innovator multiple source drug of a manufacturer, the lowest price available from the manufacturer during the rebate period to any wholesaler, retailer, provider, health maintenance organization (HMO), nonprofit entity, or government entity in the U.S. in any pricing structure, in the same quarter for which the AMP is computed.
 Best price is a variable used in the statutory formula for calculating manufacturer rebates owed to state Medicaid agencies and to determine discounts for 340B covered entities.
 Best price takes into account applicable discounts, rebates, or other transactions that adjust prices.
 Best price excludes certain prices, including but not limited to, prices charged to the Department of Veterans Affairs, Department of Defense, Indian Health Service, FSS, state pharmacy assistance programs, Medicaid, 340B covered entities, and Medicare Part D. CMS clarified in the COD rule released February 1, 2016 that manufacturers must exclude from their best price calculations any price charged to a covered entity, not just drugs sold at a 340B price.
 Best price data is not publicly available, but the CBO estimates that best price is on average 63 percent of average wholesale price.

-Medicaid Exclusion File: A database created and maintained by OPA to ensure that manufacturers do not pay a rebate and a 340B discount on the same drug given to a FFS Medicaid patient.
+A database created and maintained by OPA to ensure that manufacturers do not pay a rebate and a 340B discount on the same drug given to a FFS Medicaid patient.
 Upon enrolling in 340B, a covered entity must inform OPA whether it will administer or dispense drugs purchased at a 340B price to FFS Medicaid beneficiaries.
 If a covered entity decides to use 340B drugs for FFS Medicaid beneficiaries, the entity must submit to OPA the numbers that it uses to bill such drugs, which the agency will list in the Medicaid Exclusion File.
 State Medicaid agencies may use that information to identify which claims to exclude from rebate requests to manufacturers.

 https://www.hrsa.gov/sites/default/files/opa/programrequirements/policyreleases/clarification-medicaid-exclusion.pdf.)
 HRSA also announced in the notice that it is working with CMS to develop guidance concerning duplicate discounts that may occur when 340B drugs are given to Medicaid MCO patients.
 In April 2016, CMS issued its Medicaid MCO regulation mandating that states require MCOs to identify and exclude 340B claims from the utilizations reports they provide to states for Medicaid rebate collection purposes, or instead require covered entities to submit 340B claims data directly to the state or the state’s claims processor before the state submits invoices for Medicaid rebates to manufacturers.
 If a state chooses the former option, CMS said the state should specify in its contracts with MCOs which tools MCOs can use to exclude 340B claims.
 The agency noted several potential tools that could be used by MCOs, including requiring covered entities to submit identifiers for 340B claims and assigning a unique BIN/PCN/Group number to the MCO’s Medicaid line of business and requiring providers to bill 340B claims to that BIN/PCN/Group.
-The Medicaid Exclusion File is available at: https://340bopais.hrsa.gov/medicaidexclusionfiles.
+The Medicaid Exclusion File can be found in OPAIS and is available at: https://340bopais.hrsa.gov/medicaidexclusionfiles.

 Medicaid Fee-for-Service (FFS): A delivery system for Medicaid recipients whose health care providers are paid for each service they deliver (e.g., office visit, test, or procedure).